 Travel binoculars that you’re taking on the go should be durable enough to hold up to the elements.
 That’s especially true if you plan to take your binoculars with you when you go boating or fishing.

 Choose a pair of travel binoculars that are waterproof so you don’t have to worry about them getting damaged in the rain or splashed with water.
 Binoculars that are rated IXP8 can be submerged in up to three feet of water without experiencing any damage, while those that are rated IPX0 aren’t waterproof at all.
-For the best results, opt for a pair of travel binoculars that’s rated IPX4 or above.
+For the best results, opt for a pair of travel binoculars that are rated IPX4 or above.

 If the lenses of your travel binoculars fog up due to weather conditions, you’ll have a tough time seeing the sights – and it can be difficult to clear the fog away.
 While you’ll pay a little more, it can be worth it to invest in a pair of fog-proof travel binoculars, especially if you frequently travel to humid climates.